 The crisis has an impact on economic activity and raises some socio-political problems.
 GDP growth slumped, the unemployment rate shot up, and many people lost their money.
 Poverty and hunger increased, giving rise to problems of crime and riots.
 In some countries, the crisis led to the removal of the incumbent government.

-Types of economic crises
+Types of economic crisis

-Many economists offer theories about how economic crises arise, develop, and spread in the economy.
+Many economists offer theories about how economic crisis arise, develop, and spread in the economy.
 They also propose several options to prevent worse effects.
+However, there is no right consensus or formula, and the crisis continues from time to time.

 - Currency crisis